 The aim set by the government has been 100% electrification by 2030.
 This is a humungous target considering the early stages of adoption that we currently are in.

 The electric vehicle adoption rate in India is less than 1% according to a McKinsey&Company report.
 According to Bloomberg, in the six years leading up to October 2019, India has barely sold more than 8,000 electric cars.
-If compared to countries like China these sales figured are achieved in less than 2 days.
+If compared to countries like China these sales figures are achieved in less than 2 days.

 Some state government realizing their role have tried to eradicate one of the major barriers to owning an EV i.e. the high initial cost.
 This can be seen in the example of Maharashtra where subsidies were announced amounting to 1 lakh for electric vehicles.
 Consequently, Maharashtra had the highest sales volume since 2017 in the Indian electric car market.

-The government has also realized that it is best to target their efforts towards the public transport system in the initial stages.
+The government has also realized that it is best to target their efforts toward the public transport system in the initial stages.
 This is because the purchase of EVs in the private sector will depend on major other factors like attractiveness etc. The public transport system being one of the most heavily used in a country like India will definitely offer a huge boost to the sector.

 best EV Stocks in India – Leading Vehicle Manufacturers

 The Indian EV industry being in its nascent stages does not have an established market leader in all vehicle types.
 There are 10+ major players existing in the 2-wheeler segment, 3-4 in Electric buses, and a few in car manufacturing.
 The following are the top Electric Vehicle (EV) Manufacturers in India:

 Some of its other EV variants include the Mahindra E20 and eVerito.
 Mahindra however has not only focussed on the manufacture of EVs but also battery packs and has partnered with various institutions in order to boost EV charging.